 - The State of Vermont, acting through VEM, is the applicant for FEMA's HMGP. - Eligible subapplicants include local governments (to include State-recognized Indian Tribes and authorized Indian Tribal organizations), state agencies, and certain Private Non-Profits (PNPs) that perform a government-like function.
 Eligible subapplicants under FEMA's Public Assistance (PA) program are also eligible subapplicants under HMGP. - Ineligible subapplicants for HMGP assistance include individuals and businesses; however, eligible subapplicants may apply on their behalf. - FEMA's planning requirement must be met by all subapplicants at the time of project approval.
 A FEMA-approved Local Hazard Mitigation Plan (LHMP) is required.
 More information is available here: vem.vermont.gov/plans/LHMP. - HMGP funded projects must be cost-effective through verification that future benefits (losses avoided) are equal to or greater than the project's cost (see more on this below).
 This must be shown through a Benefit-Cost Analysis (BCA).
 More information here: www.vermont.gov/funding/mitigation/bca. - HMGP provides up to 75% reimbursement of eligible costs.
-The remaining 25% non-federal match will be the responsibility of the subapplicant; however, additional resources may be identified through the application process, including the potential for State-funded match for certain subapplications.
-The non-federal cost share may consist of cash, donated or in-kind services, materials, or any combination thereof.
-While most Federal funds cannot be used for the non-federal match, there are some exceptions. - Pre-award costs: any funding expended after July 14, 2023, to develop sub-applications, e.g., engineering work for conceptual designs or Benefit-Cost Analyses (BCAs), may be eligible for FEMA funding under a sub-grant application to implement the project.
+The remaining 25% non-federal match is typically the responsibility of the subapplicant.
+As of the date of this Amendment, Vermont Emergency Management (VEM) can now cover 100% of local match for DR-4720 (HMGP). - Pre-award costs: any funding expended after July 14, 2023, to develop sub-applications, e.g., engineering work for conceptual designs or Benefit-Cost Analyses (BCAs), may be eligible for FEMA funding under a sub-grant application to implement the project.
 Funding will need to be included in the submitted budget with actual cost values as a pre-award cost. - Information about HMGP and all program requirements are available in FEMA's Hazard Mitigation Assistance (HMA) Unified Guidance and Addendum (2023).